wobba/SPO-Trigger-Reindex/README.md

 More info: [How to trigger a full re-index in SharePoint On-line].

 ## Re-indexing of user profiles
-See ... for an explanation of user profile indexing
+See [How to trigger re-indexing of user profiles in SharePoint On-line] for an explanation of user profile indexing

 **Requires [CSOM package] from September 3rd 2014 or newer**